AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/content-fragments/content-fragments-models.md

 Una volta creato un modello, questo deve essere abilitato in modo che:

 * È disponibile per la selezione durante la creazione di un nuovo frammento di contenuto.
-* È possibile fare riferimento a all’interno di un modello di frammento di contenuto.
+* Can be referenced from within a Content Fragment Model.
-* È disponibile per GraphQL; quindi lo schema viene generato.
+* Is available to GraphQL; so the schema is generated.

 Per abilitare un modello contrassegnato come: